-- 1. Develop a software model for a given problem. - 2.
-Develop UML models using the phases of the Rational Unified Process CASE tool. - 3.
-Analyze interactions among analysis classes for developing the class model and identify the dynamic behaviour of the system. - 4.
-Identify the functionality of each UML model in developing and deploying object-oriented software. - 5.
-Work in Software team and construct Analysis & Design models for a given problem.
+- 1. describe the importance of systems analysis and design in solving computer Based problems. - 2. develop UML models which are used during the phases of the Rational Unified Process. - 3. illustrate interactions among analysis classes for developing the class model and identify the dynamic behavior of the system. - 4. propose deployment of object-oriented software for client in detail.